ricardoom/dominotrono/content/custom/canoo.md

       class="hero-grid__imageBlock"
       >}}
     {{< copy_wrapper class="hero-grid__copyBlock" >}}
-     I created this web page to highlight my expertise and demonstrate my qualifications for the Senior UI/UX Designer role at Santa Clara University.
+     I created this web page to highlight my expertise and demonstrate my qualifications for the Senior UI UX Designer at Cedars-Sinai Hospital.
 The following examples highlight a cross-section of my web and app design experience.
 My work at Pearson demonstrates my ability to work within a large organization as an individual contributor to a dedicated product team.
 For the Native Bound Unbound project, I excelled by guiding the director through design and engineering decisions as well as completing the initial design system.
 During my tenure at the New York Public Library, I served as the senior staff designer and oversaw all visual and user experience design efforts.
-    {{< /copy_wrapper >}}
+    {{< /copy_wrapper>}}
-{{< /section_wrapper >}}
+{{< /section_wrapper>}}
 {{< section_wrapper class="details-grid" >}}
     {{< section_header level="2" text="Pearson" >}}
     {{< section_header level="3" text="Bronte ePublishing Platform" >}}
     {{< copy_wrapper
       class=" details-grid__twentyWords copy-block__left" >}}
       Most of my work at Pearson centered around an internal eText authoring environment called "Bronte."
 As a result, the user experience work focused specifically on the publishing workflow and administration.
-    {{< /copy_wrapper >}}
+    {{< /copy_wrapper>}}
-{{< /section_wrapper >}}
+{{< /section_wrapper>}}
 {{< section_wrapper class="details-grid" >}}
 {{< section_header level="4" text="Publishing Management UI" >}}
     {{< image_cld